Sharp-X-Team/LuaSTG-Editor-Sharp-X/README.md

 This is a clone of the [LuaSTG Editor Sharp](https://github.com/czh098tom/LuaSTG-Editor-Sharp) repository with making more features that are compatible with LuaSTG-x.

+You can check the changes we've made already at our [wiki page](https://github.com/zinoLath/LuaSTG-Editor-Sharp-X/wiki)!

 LuaSTG Editor Sharp is a unoffical LuaSTG Editor.
 Aim of the LuaSTG Editor Sharp is to develop a user-friendly, high extensive editor with higher effciency.